Car shipping from Seattle, Washington to Washington, District of Columbia

 We're a scrappy team that looks forward to earning your business.

-Preparing your car for the long journey from Seattle to Washington, DC is simple but important.
-Here’s what you need to do:
+Preparing your vehicle for the cross-country journey from Seattle to Washington, DC is straightforward.
+Follow these key steps:

-Remove personal items: Take out all belongings, toll passes (like Good To Go! or E-ZPass), and fragile items.
-Carriers aren’t responsible for personal property, and loose items can shift during transport.
+Remove personal items: Take out all belongings, toll passes, and loose items.
+Carriers typically don't insure personal property, and extra weight can increase costs.

 Yes, your vehicle is fully insured during transport from Seattle, WA to Washington, DC.
-At Sakaem Logistics, we require all our carriers to maintain a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Every carrier in our network must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance.

-Book your Seattle to Washington, DC car shipping at least 2-3 weeks in advance.
-This gives carriers enough time to plan efficient routes and group your vehicle with other shipments heading east.
+For shipping your car from Seattle, WA to Washington, DC, we recommend scheduling your pickup at least 1-2 weeks in advance.
+This gives carriers enough time to plan efficient routes across the country.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.